jkflying/bucket-pr-kdtree/C++/README.md

 * templatable on double, float etc
 * templatable on L1, SquaredL2 or custom distance functor
 * templated on number of dimensions for efficient inlining
+* iterator support for easy traversal of all points

 # Motivation #